-While the mountain waves caused the CAP to retreat and advance in the extreme southeastern end of the SLV three times on 3 December, a single disruption of the CAP was centered near 0600 UTC 3 December at the ISS sites (Fig. 2.2).
-Figure 2.12 shows in more detail this ~3 h period when the CAP retreated northward past the ISS sites temporarily providing clean air (low aerosol backscatter).
-The retreat of the CAP is synonymous with the passage of a warm front, which is marked by a gradual reduction in the height of the aerosol layer followed by rapid reduction in aerosol concentration, a 7 K temperature rise, and a burst of strong southerly winds (Fig. 2.12).
-As the front continues northward past ISS-S, there is a ~12 minute lag before its passage at ISS-N, which is one kilometer away, giving a propagation speed in the along valley direction of ~1.5 m s-1.
-Using these values, the width of the frontal zone is ~1 km and the front-normal temperature gradient is ~7 K km-1.
+While the mountain waves caused the CAP to retreat and advance in the extreme southeastern end of the SLV three times on 3 December, a single disruption of the CAP was centered near 0600 UTC 3 December at the ISS sites.
+Figure 9 shows in more detail this 3 h period when the CAP retreated northward past the ISS sites temporarily providing clean air (low aerosol backscatter).
+The retreat of the CAP is synonymous with the passage of a warm front, which is marked by a gradual reduction in the height of the aerosol layer followed by rapid reduction in aerosol concentration (Fig. 2.9a), a 7 K temperature rise (Fig. 2.9b), and a burst of strong southerly winds at the surface (Fig. 2.9c).
+As the front continues northward past ISS-S, there is a 12 min lag before its passage at ISS-N, which is 1 km away, giving a propagation speed in the along valley direction of 1.5 m s-1.
+Using these values, the width of the frontal zone is about 1 km and the front-normal temperature gradient is then 7 K km-1.
 The winds on the warm side of the front are around 8 m s-1 from the south while those within the CAP are nearly zero.